apache/hudi/docs/_docs/0_4_docker_demo.md

     ```
   * Java : Java SE Development Kit 8.
   * Maven : A build automation tool for Java projects.
   * jq : A lightweight and flexible command-line JSON processor.
-Use `brew instlal jq` to install jq.
+Use `brew install jq` to install jq.

 Also, this has not been tested on some environments like Docker on Windows.